lp6m/ImageDetectionHW2/README.md

 If red traffic signal is detected, the probability is printed to standard output.
 To avoid false positive, detection region is used.
 # Re-train and use updated SVM weight
-In this project, trained parameters of SVM used in HLS IP are saved in BRAM, and we can update parameter from SW via AXI Bram Controller.
+In this project, trained parameters of SVM used in HLS IP are saved in BRAM, and you can update parameter from SW via AXI Bram Controller.
 ### Run re-train in `python/train.py`
 Modify `self.load_saved` in `python/vdtools.py` to `False`, and run `python/train.py`
 ### Extract trained value from cached SVM model.